 If a particular situation allows you to request a medical note, it will be important to check whether your province's standards require you to cover the costs related to this request (transportation, remuneration, medical assessment, etc.).

-Should you be uncertain of what is acceptable in your province feel free to contact a CFIB Business Counsellor to speak about your situation.
+Should you be uncertain of what is acceptable in your province feel free to contact a CFIB Business Advisor to speak about your situation.

 As an employer, under applicable federal, provincial, or territorial health and safety legislation, you must strike a balance between an employee’s right to privacy, their right to be free from discrimination, and your legal obligation to provide a safe work environment for all your employees.